openebs/website/website/src/blogs/2018-04-13-using-chaoskube-with-openebs.md

 author: Sudarshan Darga
 author_info: Senior Software Engineer at MayaData
 date: 12-04-2018
-tags: Openebs, Chaos Engineering, Kubernetes, Solutions
+tags: OpenEBS, Chaos Engineering, Kubernetes, Solutions
 excerpt: Chaos Engineering is the discipline of proving the reliability of any system by causing “chaos”.
 The work ‘Chaos’ means the state of confusion or failure caused due to unexpected reason.
 ---